 A tearjerker of a ceremony, Bidaai is the act of the bride saying goodbye to her family and friends, as she gets ready to leave with the groom and his side.

 We live in a time where technology has rendered distances meaningless.
 But decades, even centuries ago, Bidaai translated to the bride parting from her parents and loved ones for unspecified durations, at times for life!
 The poignancy related to the ceremony has mellowed down with time, and yet, the genetic memory, or maybe the echo of all the Bidaai stories we’ve all grown up listening to and watching still turns it into a soul-stirring experience for all.
 This is one of those heartwarming-melancholy experiences so hard to put into words, impossible to forget!
+This should but not quite ends the wonderful wedding functions, as there is more to come.

 7. Reception ceremony